Clockwise from top left: Philip Meer, Bill Kampine and Ed Richardson

 In the following installment, I check in with Ed Richardson, chairman and CEO of Richardson Electronics, about the company's success in the CT tube market and his views on the future of the medical equipment parts and service industry.

 Back in April, Ed and I discussed the ways Richardson was dealing with the coronavirus pandemic and remaining productive as an essential business.
-He also shared his predictions for how the pandemic will shape the future of healthcare delivery, so I encourage you to watch that interview
+He also shared his predictions for how the pandemic will shape the future of healthcare delivery, so I encourage you to watch that interview after this one.

 We hope you enjoy the videos.
 Please tell us what you think, and let us know who you would like to see interviewed next!